atsphinx/footnotes/README.rst

 Example
 =======

-When using standard reST, you must write footnotes into last of source to render into last of document.
+When using standard reStructuredText, you must write footnotes into last of source to render into last of document.

 .. code:: rst